 Damn and its derivatives generally were avoided in print from 18c. to c.1930s (the famous line in the film version of "Gone with the Wind" was a breakthrough and required much effort by the studio).
 The noun is recorded from 1610s; to be not worth a damn is from 1817.
 The adjective is 1775, short for damned; Damn Yankee, characteristic Southern U.S. term for "Northerner," is attested from 1812.
 Related: Damning.

 - damnable (adj.)

-- mid-14c., from Old French damnable or directly from Late Latin damnabilis, from Latin damnare (see damn).
+- mid-14c., from Old French damnable or directly from Late Latin damnabilis, from Latin damnare "to doom, condemn" (see damn).
 Related: Damnably.

 - damnation (n.)

 - c.1300, "condemnation to Hell by God," also "fact of being condemned by judicial sentence," from Old French damnation, from Latin damnationem (nominative damnatio), noun of action from past participle stem of damnare (see damn).
 As an imprecation, attested from c.1600.